argonne-lcf/balsam/docs/tutorial/cli.md

 ```

 These fields control every aspect of how this instance of your Application (BalsamJob) will
 run.
+Creating the BalsamJob does not run anything in itself, you are just telling the system *what* to run at a later date.
+One advantage of this approach is that you can populate the database with thousands or millions of jobs, and allow them to run over several Cobalt batch jobs.

-Most are omitted in this simple tutorial and default to sensible values.
+Most BalsamJob fields are omitted in this simple example and default to sensible values.
 For more information on BalsamJob fields, refer to the [Guide to defining applications](../userguide/app.md#balsamjob-fields).

 You will notice that a working directory has been chosen for you.
 Balsam associates each
 job with a unique working directory, named according to the following convention: